Home

 What is Mindset?

-Mindset is the underlying belief one has about their ability to learn.
+Mindset is the underlying belief an individual has about their ability to learn.
 People with a fixed mindset believe they do not have the ability.
 People with a growth mindset believe they can learn by correcting deficiencies to achieve goals.

 A Fixed Mindset Point-Of-View…